Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 Miller Lab’s 2023–2025 Publications: Emergence of Functional Equivalents

-Starting in 2023, the Miller Lab’s public communications (MIT News articles, preprints, and papers) reveal a notable shift in framework, embracing many ideas that mirror Blumberg’s earlier work.
-We highlight each relevant concept and show its appearance in Miller’s later output, demonstrating behavioral or operational equivalence to Blumberg’s formulations:
+Starting in 2023, the Miller Lab’s public communications (MIT News articles, preprints, and papers) reveal a notable shift in framework, embracing many ideas that mirror Blumberg’s earlier work:

 Electric Fields & Ephaptic Coupling Recognized as Drivers: In mid-2023, Miller’s lab for the first time reported evidence that global electric fields coordinate neural networks to form memories, explicitly naming ephaptic coupling as the mechanism news.mit.edu news.mit.edu.
 A July 2023 MIT News piece titled “Brain networks… come together via electric fields” announces that “the information about what was remembered was coordinated across two brain regions by the electric field… The physical mechanism… is called ‘ephaptic coupling.’” news.mit.edu news.mit.edu.
 Miller is quoted emphasizing how neurons on the verge of firing can be pushed by field changes and saying “It’s hard to imagine evolution not exploiting that.” news.mit.edu.
 This is a striking adoption of Blumberg’s long-held idea that the brain’s self-generated fields actively regulate neuronal activity.
 By 2024, Miller and colleagues go further, calling oscillating fields the bridge between single neurons and collective cognition: “thought arises from coordination of neural activity driven by oscillating electric fields — a.k.a. brain ‘waves’” news.mit.edu.
 They argue that higher-level cognition must be understood at the rhythm/field scale, not just spikes news.mit.edu.
 This is operationally equivalent to Blumberg’s field-centric invariant – Miller’s later experiments and models now require that any theoretical explanation include ephaptic field effects (just as SAN does).
 The gap that existed before has closed: both frameworks claim that without accounting for electrical field coupling, one cannot explain cross-regional information sharing news.mit.edu news.mit.edu.
 Essentially, Miller 2023 has “discovered” the importance of the brain’s global electromagnetic medium, aligning with what Blumberg posited years earlier.